-The Co-op Program is offered as an option for students.
-In order to be eligible, students must have completed a minimum of 12 semester hours and be in good academic standing.
+The co-op program is offered as an option for students.
+In order to be eligible, students must have completed a minimum of 30 semester hours and be in good academic standing.
 A minimum GPA of 2.0 is required.
-Students may work on a full-time basis during alternate semesters, a part-time continuous basis, or during a one- or two-semester internship.
-Opportunities exist to earn academic credit as part of the Co-op Program.
+Students may work on a full-time basis during alternate semesters, a part-time continuous basis, or during a one-to-three semester internship.
+Opportunities exist to earn academic credit as part of the co-op program.
 Interested students are encouraged to apply as early as possible in their university career to enhance the prospects of placement in the best possible position.
-The Co-op Office is located in Powell Hall West, first floor.
+The Co-op Office is located in Powell Hall West, 2nd floor.
 Telephone 229-333-7172.
 The Web site is http://coop.valdosta.edu.